 Many cyclists suffer some form of foot pain, particularly on longer rides.
-Often a change of shoe shape or size is enough to fix the problem, or failing that, a new brand of pedal with a different style of cleat.
+Often a change of shoe shape or size is enough to fix the problem or, failing that, a new brand of pedal with a different style of cleat.
 If you've tried both of these options and they haven't worked, there are a few other tricks you can try.

 The majority of symptoms that cyclists get on the undersides of their feet – hot, burning sensations, numbness, pain – originate from the nerves to the toes.

-To get there, they travel through a narrow space between the metatarsal heads (the foot’s ‘knuckles’, or ball of the foot), which is where we most often position our cleats.
+To get there, the nerves travel through a narrow space between the metatarsal heads (the foot’s ‘knuckles’, or ball of the foot), which is where we most often position our cleats.
 In addition, we wear inflexible shoes in which our feet swell, complicating matters further: the longer and hotter the ride, the worse it usually is.

 Specifically shaped shoe insoles can also afford great relief.
 Look for those with a ‘metatarsal button’ – this is a small raised area just behind the ball of the foot that spreads the metatarsal heads apart to give the nerves more breathing space as they pass through the gaps.
-Specialized lead the pack here, with their Body Geometry system.

 A bit more contentious but definitely worth a try if none of the above has helped is to move the cleats back as far as they will go (gradually, on both sides, and with a couple of millimetres' drop in saddle height); some people even advocate drilling holes to move cleats back as far as 2cm.
 Take a deep breath and type in ‘arch cleat’ online…